 Surrounded by four of the five Great Lakes, Michigan offers spectacular landscapes, limitless outdoor recreation, and affordable living.
 It also attracts millions of tourists and residents with its awesome cities (and amazing craft beer and food).
 Home to Henry Ford, Stevie Wonder, Bob Seger, Eminem, and more, The Great Lakes State has a huge industrial and creative past (Motor City and Motown!) that keeps it striving and thriving.
 It’s easy to see why so many people proudly call themselves Michiganders.

 Considering a move to Michigan?
 Whether it’s your first time moving or your tenth, there’s a sea of information to know about the Wolverine State.
-To help out, Great Guys Moving has put together this convenient Michigan moving guide.
+To help out, Great Guys Moving has put together a ranked list of the best Michigan moving companies and this convenient moving guide.
 It includes the following sections:

 - Things to Consider Before Moving to MI